liams.website

 return _wymix(a ^ secret[0] ^ len, b ^ secret[1]);

-The seed only affects b.
-The secrets are static constants.
-Do you see the problem?
+The seed only affects b; the secrets are fixed constants.
+That asymmetry is the whole vulnerability.

 The final mix then operates on secret[0] ^ len and secret[1].
 Both are constants.
 For any fixed input length, we can generate infinitely many inputs that all hash to the same value by: